oracle-samples/oracle-db-examples/optimizer/spm_plan_control/README.md

 Note that the example.sql script will create a new user called SPM_TESTU.

+Scripts tested in Oracle Database 11g Release 2 and Oracle Database 12c Release 2.
+The only caveat is that in Oracle Database 11g DBMS_XPLAN sometimes returns ORA-01403, but the example still works.

 DISCLAIMER:
    <br/>-- These scripts are provided for educational purposes only.
    <br/>-- They are NOT supported by Oracle World Wide Technical Support.